domonkoss/ceudsd/seminar/3-sql/README.md

 ON cities.country_code = countries.country_code
 ```

-Join selected fields and order by a field.List all country codes from country tables which has related cities in city table.
+Join selected fields and order by a field.
+List all country codes from country tables which has related cities in city table.
+Show country code and city name.
+Order by country code.
 ```
 SELECT countries.country_code, cities.city_name
 FROM cities